BenGrabowski/favoreat/README.md

 ## FavorEat is a full-stack web based application that allows users to create an account and add their favorite restaurants, bars, breweries, and more.

  Users can login to view their saved places, filter by establishment type, see which places offer happy hour, and view information like notes and previous orders.
 Users are also able to edit their existing places and add new menu items they've tried.
-They can also add notes to each place to capture any other information not covered by the other fields.
+They can also add notes to each place to capture any information not covered by the other fields.

  ## Technology Used
  <ul>